GoogleCloudPlatform/ai-platform-samples/training/tensorflow/structured/base/README.md

 Once the prerequisites are satisfied, you may:

-    1. Run `train-local.sh` for local training.
+    1. Run `source ./scripts/train-local.sh` for local training.
-    2. Run `train-cloud.sh` for cloud training.
+    2. Run `source ./scripts/train-cloud.sh` for cloud training.

 ### Versions
 TensorFlow v1.13.1+